 The Native American Cultures Activity explores ancient and modern-day Native American cultures of New Mexico, Utah, and Washington.
 While engaged in this project students will gain a better appreciation of the richness and variety of Native American cultures.

 In conjunction with the Earthwatch Institute, students will visit three field sites.
 Archaeological teams in New Mexico are excavating an ancient Native American settlement.
 In Utah, scientists are documenting ancient Native American rock art.
-In Washington, scientists are interviewing local Native Americans to gain a better understanding of the Skagit River and how to save the wild salmon.
+In Washington, scientists are interviewing members of three local tribal nations, the Swinomish, the Sauk-Suiattle, and the Upper Skagit, to gain a better understanding of the Skagit River and how to save the wild salmon.

 Through on-the-scene field reports, photographs, and interviews with scientists and others on the site, students will discover firsthand how Earthwatch teams uncover historical clues and work to preserve important cultural artifacts.
 Field reports will keep students in contact with the explorer teams, so students can share in the excitement of archaeological discovery.

-Students will also have the opportunity to send in their own questions to scientists and others on the scene.
-They will then conduct their own research and answer their own questions about past and present Native American cultures in their local areas.
+Students will also have the opportunity to conduct their own research to answer their own questions about the values, lifestyles, and cultures of Native American nations in their local areas.

 - Discuss the importance of exploring and preserving ancient artifacts